-6. Identification and separate treatment of service component
+7. Identification and separate treatment of service component

-Proposal

 If a contract includes a service component, then the lessee would account separately for the components unless there are no observable prices that can be used to allocate the payments between service and lease components.
 Lessors would always account for the components separately, using the revenue guidance to allocate payments.

-Rail and bus industry implications

-Lessee (transport operator) implications

-Lessor (financier) implications

-Some rolling stock and vehicle leasing contracts involve items such as complicated maintenance / supplemental rent arrangements (where the basis of the calculation is not clearly set out based on observable market prices) or the provision of operating crew that are likely to require significant judgment in distinguishing between service and lease components and allocating payments.
+Some aircraft and related assets leasing contracts involve items such as complicated maintenance / supplemental rent arrangements (where the basis of the calculation is not clearly set out based on observable market prices) or the provision of operating crew that are likely to require significant judgment in distinguishing between service and lease components and allocating payments.
 Whilst this requirement is not new the accounting implications of identifying service contracts versus leases are likely to be greater.

 Lessors may also see increased requests from lessees to restructure their existing leases or to structure new arrangements so as to include more service components than lease elements, thereby reducing the grossing up of their balance sheets and leverage.
-The proposals could give rise to more fundamental changes to the leasing sector, whereby lessees request provision or access to an asset (say, a vehicle) with particular specifications or characteristics, which may be sourced from a common pool of such assets, thereby changing the arrangement to being more of a service to that of a lease - such arrangements would likely favour larger lessors who might be able to facilitate such arrangements, and transport operators or alliances who share similar types of assets and could benefit from such arrangements.
+The proposals could give rise to more fundamental changes to the leasing sector, whereby lessees request provision or access to an asset (aircraft) with particular specifications or characteristics, which may be sourced from a common pool of such assets, thereby changing the arrangement to being more of a service than a lease - such arrangements would likely favour larger lessors who might be able to facilitate such arrangements, and airline groups or alliances who share aircraft types/configurations and could benefit from such arrangements.

-Likelihood of Impact Potential Impact
+Likelihood of Impact Potential Impact Low High

-Moderate High